CITIES-Dashboard/citiesdashboard.com/src/Pages/README.md

 - **Loading Project Data**: Upon mount, the [Project.jsx](./Project.jsx) component searches `temp_database.json` for a project entry that matches the retrieved `id`.
 This is done within a `useEffect()` hook to ensure the project data is renewed upon URL change.
 If the project is not found, the component redirects to the [404 page](#404-page).

-- **Displaying Project Overview and Key Information**: The page leverages Material-UI for consistent styling across various components such as `Box`, `Typography`, and `Container`.
-Each project page has an `<h4>` heading rendered through the [UppercaseTitle](../Components/UppercaseTitle.jsx) component, along with dataset ownership, contact, and last update information presented via custom-styled `Chip` components with tooltips, and a count of charts and comments related to the project.
+- **Displaying Project Overview and Key Information**: Each project page has an `<h4>` heading rendered through the [UppercaseTitle](../Components/UppercaseTitle.jsx) component, along with dataset ownership, contact, and last update information presented via custom-styled `Chip` components with tooltips, and a count of charts and comments related to the project.
 This is followed by a `Typography` component for the project's description, sourced from the `temp_database.json` file, and converted to MUI format using our `replacePlainHTMLWithMuiComponents` utility function.

 - **State Management**: The `Project` component employs `useState` to manage the state of the project data (`project`), loading status (`loading`), and tab state for subcharts (`tab`).
 On Component mount, the project's state is updated with the found project data, triggering a re-render to display the newly loaded project details.